projects

 a critical design project

-AVA is a critical design project that explores self-design and surveillance, focusing on the pressure to constantly optimize oneself.
+AVA is a habit tracker App and the Critical Design Artifact created based on explorations of the Concepts of Self-Design and Self-Surveillance.
 In modern society, individuals are valued based on their appearance, health, consumption, and productivity, reinforcing the belief that self-improvement is an ongoing ethical responsibility.
-This mindset has led to the widespread use of self-monitoring tools, which encourage compliance with a capitalist system that prioritizes efficiency and effectiveness.
+This has given rise to a plethora of self-monitoring tools, that prioritize efficiency and effectivity.
+One such tool is the habit tracker, designed to help users achieve goals.

 the concept

-To present the the app in a way that works within the framework of Critical Design, I produced the following video working as an “advertisement” of the app, that at the same time reveals its ambivalent nature.
+To present the the app within the framework of Critical Design, I produced the following video working as an “advertisement” of the app, that at the same time reveals its ambivalent nature.

 The use of the app starts out normally, as a seemingly normal habit-tracker.
 The app offers different functionalities, such as the possibility to create habits, which are displayed on the start screen, a Friends feature with posts of friends and other inspirational content, Progress Statistics as well as a Profile to share images and progress.